 We all have a legal responsibility to listen to the voices of children, and for their opinions to be heard and taken seriously when decisions are being made about them.
-This is enshrined in Article 12 of the UN Convention on the Rights of the Child: 'The Right to be Heard'
+This is enshrined in Article 12 of the UN Convention on the Rights of the Child: 'The Right to be Heard'.

-In addition, the Children and Families Act 2014 Part 3 makes it clear that Local Authorities when carrying out their functions under the Act in relation to children and young people with SEND must have regard to the views, wishes and feelings of the child or young person.
+In addition, the Children Act 2004, Children and Families Act 2014 Part 3, SEND Code of Practice 2015 and the Early Years Foundation Stage 2025 makes it clear that Local Authorities when carrying out their functions under the Act in relation to children and young people with SEND must have regard to the views, wishes and feelings of the child or young person.